alexanderwe/the-traveler/README.md

 })
 ```

-The OAuth response schema is depended on the client type you are using on if you are using.
-With a `public` type the response does **not** contain an `refresh_token`.
+The OAuth response schema is depended on the client type you are using.
+With a `public` type the response does **not** contain a `refresh_token`.
 This means that a user has to authenticate everytime again after the OAuth access token has expired.

 _Response_: